josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 ### Weathering and finish

-At this state the model got a coat of Vallejo Acrylic-Polyurethane gloss varnish.
+At this stage, the model got a coat of Vallejo Acrylic-Polyurethane gloss varnish.
 I was still learning how to airbrush it since it's quite thick and I have to thin it a lot (at least 1:1) to make it work.
-I was using 0.4 mm nozzle/needle in my airbrush.
+I was using a 0.4 mm nozzle/needle in my airbrush.
 Since I struggled I think I didn't coat some parts of the model well.

 The next step was to use Vallejo acrylic wash (dark grey for grey and dark vehicles).
-Mainly to enhance the panel-lines but I was also playing around a bit toning the color of the wholes surface.
+Mainly to enhance the panel lines but I was also playing around a bit toning the colour of the wholes surface.

 {% responsive_image path: images/snowspeeder/PXL_20210604_093241196.jpg alt:"Wash applied on the left and not yet applied on the right."  figcaption:"Wash applied on the left and not yet applied on the right."%}

-This was my first time using wash to enhance panel-lines and I had some trouble to get it right.
+This was my first time using a wash to enhance panel lines and I had some trouble getting it right.
 It was also more difficult for some parts of the model than for the other and my theory is that it was caused by the imperfect coat of varnish I mentioned above.
 I had the most trouble with clearing the wash from places where I didn't want to have it without removing it from the panel lines as well.
 At one moment I panicked and tried to use a cotton bud soaked in IPA to clear a bit and I managed to strip the clear coat and at least one coat of paint.
-You can see the mistake at the next image.
+You can see the mistake in the next image.

 {% responsive_image path: images/snowspeeder/PXL_20210606_142707505.jpg alt:""  figcaption:"After applying the acrylic wash and water-slide decals."%}

-You can also some some decals applied in the image above.
+You can also see some decals applied in the image above.
 I did them after I applied the wash.
 I did only a few from the sheet.
 Most of the decals are to create the stripes and some other variation in panel tones and I painted.
-There are few markings and labels left.
+There are a few markings and labels left.

-Maybe it would make more sense to apply them before so the wash and panel-lines are on them and not under them.
+Maybe it would make more sense to apply them before so the wash and panel lines are on them and not under them.
 I was afraid I would damage the decals while applying the wash and was impatient and didn't want to do another clear coat between steps.
 I was ready to fix the issues once I applied the coat after decals to seal both steps in.

-Original plan involved using Tamiya weathering master pigments to make the model a bit dirty and rusty.
-But because I wasn't really happy with the results I got from application of the acrylic wash and accidentally I just received my first oil paints for model weathering (Abteilung 502 Starship filth and 2 shades of rust) I decided to give them a go.
+The original plan involved using Tamiya weathering master pigments to make the model a bit dirty and rusty.
+But because I wasn't really happy with the results I got from the application of the acrylic wash and accidentally I just received my first oil paints for model weathering (Abteilung 502 Starship filth and 2 shades of rust) I decided to give them a go.

-First, I made a bit of oil wash from Starship filth and thinner and tried to improve the panel-lines.
-It was certainly very different experience than with the acrylic wash and it felt better and easier to work with.
+First, I made a bit of oil wash from Starship filth and thinner and tried to improve the panel lines.
+It was certainly a very different experience than with the acrylic wash and it felt better and easier to work with.

-As next I used all three shades without thinning from the tube to dirty the model, let it dry a bit and later blended them using combination of brush, cotton buds and paper towels.
+Next, I used all three shades without thinning from the tube to dirty the model, let it dry a bit and later blended them using a combination of brush, cotton buds and paper towels.
 It was really about experimentation and learning how oils work.
-I am not sure which kind of clear coat would be the best for them, I am quite sure they would behave a bit differently when applied over a satin or flat varnish.
+I am not sure which kind of clear coat would be the best for them, I am quite sure they would behave a bit differently when applied over satin or flat varnish.

 {% responsive_image path: images/snowspeeder/PXL_20210607_200237023.jpg alt:"Applied oil paints before blending and cleaning."  figcaption:"Applied oil paints before blending and cleaning."%}